silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

   1. to ensure existing higher level code does not trip on alternative representations, we'd have to
      1. ensure those functions just pass the address around inertly,
      1. duplicate each xblock field which we know holds addresses and have a version of the field for each repr, or
-     1. ensure each access stipulates what type of address it wants.
+     1. ensure each access stipulates what type of address it wants (and provides the course_id).